jimdough/Roadmaster/blog/wp-content/plugins/youtube-embed/readme.txt

 e.g. `[youtube width=300 height=200]Z_sCoHGIpU0[/youtube]`

-Which options are available depends upon the embedding type you're using - you can specify any of them but, depending on the type, they may be ignored.
-There are 3 types - OBJECT, IFRAME and EmbedPlus.
-IFRAME is the current YouTube default and will use HTML 5, if available - this makes it ideal for maximum compatibility.
-However, HTML5 has a number of features that's not available with the standard Flash player.
+Which options are available depends upon the embedding type you're using as well as the viewers set-up (for example, whether they have Flash installed or not).
+You can specify any of the parameters but they may be ignored.
+Please see the Profile screen in Administration for details of which parameters are supported by which embed method.

-The following parameters work with all embed types:

-* **audio** - yes or no, this will hide the video and display just the toolbar (ideal for audio only playback) if switched on
+* **annotation** - yes or no, this determines if annotations are shown
+* **autohide** - 0, 1 or 2, this parameter indicates whether the video controls will automatically hide after a video begins playing.
+The default behaviour, a value of 2, is for the video progress bar to fade out while the player controls (play button, volume control, etc.) remain visible.
+If this parameter is set to 0, the video progress bar and the video player controls will be visible throughout the video.
+If this parameter is set to 1, then the video progress bar and the player controls will slide out of view a couple of seconds after the video starts playing.
+They will only reappear if the user moves her mouse over the video player or presses a key on her keyboard.
 * **autoplay** - yes or no, should the video automatically start playing?
+* **cc** - yes or no, decided whether closed captions (subtitles) are displayed.
+If you don't specify anything then the user's default will be used.
+* **color** - white or red, the colour of the progress bar (see the FAQ about having a white progress bar with the light theme)
+* **controls** - 0, 1 or 2, this decides whether the controls should display and when the Flash will load.
+A value of 0 will not show the controls but 1 or 2 will.
+A value of 2 will load Flash once the user initiates playback - otherwise it's loaded straight away.
+* **disablekb** - yes or no, disable keyboard controls
 * **dynamic** - whether to use dynamic sizing or not.
 When switched on the video will resize when your site does (i.e. responsive).
 If a video width is supplied this will be the maximum width, otherwise full width will be assumed.
 Height is ignored and will be worked out automatically.
+* **fullscreen** - yes or no, this will add the fullscreen button to the toolbar.
+This also works with EmbedPlus.
 * **height** - the video height, in pixels
+* **html5** - yes or no, whether to force HTML5 as the default player or not (if available).
+NB: This is an undocumented feature and, as such, may not work
+* **https** - yes or no, whether to use HTTPS for the video
+* **info** - yes or no, show video information.
+If displaying a playlist this will show video thumbnails
 * **list** - if you've specified your own list, use this to select the way the videos should be output.
 Should be `random` (display videos in a random order), `single` (show just one video, randomly picked from the list) or `order` (show each video in the original order - this is the default)
+* **loop** - yes or no, whether to start the video again once it ends
+* **modest** - reduce the branding on the video
+* **playsinline** - whether videos play inline or fullscreen in an HTML5 player on iOS.
 * **profile** - specify a different default profile (see section on Profiles for further details)
 * **ratio** - allows you to define a window ratio - specify just a height or width and the ratio will calculate the missing dimension.
 Uses the format x:x, e.g. 4:3, 16:9
+* **related** - yes or no, show related videos
+* **search** - yes or no, create a playlist based on a search word.
+The search word should be specified instead of a video ID.
+See "Automatically Generate Playlists" option for more details
 * **ssl** - Use SSL or not?
 Basically, if set on the URL will be HTTPS rather than HTTP.
 * **start** - a number of seconds from where to start the video playing
+* **stop** - this stops the video at a specific time, given in seconds
 * **style** - apply CSS elements directly to the video output
 * **template** - specify a template (see section on Templates for further details)
-* **type** - which embedding type to use, this can be `embedplus`, `iframe`, `object` or `chromeless`
-* **width** - the video width, in pixels
-* **vq** - the video quality that you'd like - see the seperate section below for further details about this

-The following parameters will not work with EmbedPlus:

-* **autohide** - 0, 1 or 2, this parameter indicates whether the video controls will automatically hide after a video begins playing.
-The default behaviour, a value of 2, is for the video progress bar to fade out while the player controls (play button, volume control, etc.) remain visible.
-If this parameter is set to 0, the video progress bar and the video player controls will be visible throughout the video.
-If this parameter is set to 1, then the video progress bar and the player controls will slide out of view a couple of seconds after the video starts playing.
-They will only reappear if the user moves her mouse over the video player or presses a key on her keyboard.
-* **color** - white or red, the colour of the progress bar (see the FAQ about having a white progress bar with the light theme)
-* **controls** - 0, 1 or 2, this decides whether the controls should display and when the Flash will load.
-A value of 0 will not show the controls but 1 or 2 will.
-A value of 2 will load Flash once the user initiates playback - otherwise it's loaded straight away.
-* **https** - yes or no, whether to use HTTPS for the video
-* **info** - yes or no, show video information.
-If displaying a playlist this will show video thumbnails
-* **loop** - yes or no, whether to start the video again once it ends
-* **related** - yes or no, show related videos
 * **theme** - dark or light, display player controls (like a 'play' button or volume control) within a dark or light control bar

-The following parameters will not work with EmbedPlus or if IFRAME uses HTML5:

-* **annotation** - yes or no, this determines if annotations are shown
-* **cc** - yes or no, decided whether closed captions (subtitles) are displayed
-* **disablekb** - yes or no, disable keyboard controls
-* **fullscreen** - yes or no, this will add the fullscreen button to the toolbar.
-This also works with EmbedPlus.
-* **link** - yes or no, link video to YouTube
-* **search** - yes or no, create a playlist based on a search word.
-The search word should be specified instead of a video ID.
-See "Automatically Generate Playlists" option for more details
 * **user** - yes or no, create a playlist based on a user's uploads.
 The search word should be specified instead of a video ID.
 See "Automatically Generate Playlists" option for more details

-The following parameters will not work if IFRAME uses HTML5:

-* **stop** - this stops the video at a specific time, given in seconds

-The following parameters are only for use with EmbedPlus:

-* **hd** - play the video in HD quality, if available
+* **width** - the video width, in pixels
-* **react** - yes or no, this specified whether you wish to show the Real-time Reactions button
-* **sweetspot** - yes or no, this will find sweet spots for the next/prev buttons

 == Alternative Shortcodes ==

-Within administration, selecting `Options` from the `YouTube` menu will provide a list of general options.
-One section is named `Alternative Shortcodes` and allows you to specify 1 or 2 additional shortcodes - these will work exactly the same as the standard shortcode of `[youtube]`.
+Within administration, selecting `YouTube Embed` from the `Settings` menu will provide a list of general options.
+One option is named `Alternative Shortcode` and allows you to specify another shortcode that will work exactly the same as the standard shortcode of `[youtube]`.

 There are 2 reasons why you might want to do this...

 1. If migrating from another plugin, it may use a different shortcode - more details can be found in the section named "Migration"
 2. If another plugin uses the same shortcode (e.g. Jetpack) this will allow you to specify and use an alternative

-Each of the new shortcodes can also have their own default profile assigned to them (see the Profiles section for more details on this).
+The new shortcode can also have its own default profile assigned to it (see the Profiles section for more details on this).

-== Function Call ==

-As well as a shortcode you can also use a PHP function call to display a video (e.g. in a sidebar).
-The function is named `youtube_video_embed` and has 2 parameters - the first is the video ID (or URL) and the second is a list of display parameters.
-The display parameters are the same as those used in the shortcode but are separated by an ampersand.

-e.g. `youtube_video_embed( 'Z_sCoHGIpU0', 'width=300&height=200' )`

 == Widgets ==

-Sidebar widgets can be easily added.
+Widgets can be easily added.
 In Administration simply click on the `Widgets` option under the `Appearance` menu. `YouTube Embed` will be one of the listed widgets.
-Drag it to the appropriate sidebar on the right hand side and then choose your video options - any that aren't specified are taken from your default profile.
+Drag it to the appropriate sidebar on the right hand side and then choose your video options - any that aren't specified are taken from your supplied profile.

 If you wish to display an automatically generated playlist based on user name or search term, simply change the "ID Type" appropriately and then specify the name or search word(s) where the video ID would normally be entered.